SimonAlling/ts-type-guards/README.md

 ### Primitive types

-`is` can only handle classy types, so the primitive ones have their own typeguards:
+`is` can only handle classy types, so the primitive ones have their own type guards:

 ```javascript
 isUndefined(undefined); // true